Barycentric bounds on the error exponents of quantum hypothesis exclusion: Quantum channel exclusion

 The existence of the limit in \eqref{eq:sandwiched-channel-regularised} was argued in the discussion below Ref.~\cite[Eq.~(21)]{fawzi2021DefiningQuantumDivergences}.
 The converse bound in \eqref{eq:nonasymptotic-alternative} is at least as strong as that in Proposition~\ref{prop:nonasymptotic-channel} for $\alpha\in(1,2]$ due to the observation that $\sw{D}_\alpha^\abb{reg}(\ch{N}\|\ch{M})\leq\g{D}_\alpha(\ch{N}\|\ch{M})$, which follows from the order between the sandwiched and geometric Rényi divergences (see \eqref{eq:order}) and the additivity of the geometric Rényi channel divergence~\cite[Theorem~3.3]{fang2021GeometricRenyiDivergence}.
 However, to the best of our knowledge, there is no known guarantee on the efficient computability of the regularized sandwiched Rényi channel divergence and hence that of the alternative converse bound (see Ref.~\cite[Section~5.1]{fawzi2021DefiningQuantumDivergences} for further discussions). \end{remark}

 \begin{remark}[Semidefinite representation of the channel $R^{\g{D}_\alpha}$] Applying Lemma~\ref{lem:radius-channel-alternative} to the left geometric Rényi channel radius, we know that the first term on the right-hand side of \eqref{eq:nonasymptotic-channel} is equal to the left geometric Rényi channel radius.
 We thus argue that the converse bound in Proposition~\ref{prop:nonasymptotic-channel} is efficiently computable via an SDP due to the existence of a semidefinite representation of the left geometric Rényi channel radius.
-To show the latter, the left geometric Rényi channel radius can be formulated as
+To show the latter, it follows from the definition of the left geometric Rényi channel radius (see \eqref{eq:radius-channel-1}) that

 Combining \eqref{pf:SDP-1} with Ref.~\cite[Theorem~3.6]{fang2021GeometricRenyiDivergence}, we obtain a semidefinite representation of the left geometric Rényi channel radius: for $\alpha\equiv1+2^{-\ell}\in(1,2]$ with $\ell$ a nonnegative integer,